 By Ankita Amrit

 Indian cuisine has fans all over the world.
-Known for its spices and heat, most people think that it is tough to master the art of Indian recipes.
+Known for its spices and heat, most people think that it is tough to master the art of Indian cooking.
 Let us correct you there.
 India is a vast country with lakhs of dishes.
 Not every dish is spicy.
 Moreover, it is just a technique that you need to master.
 Every house has its formula for using the ingredients.
 So, you can adjust yours too!

-1. Use max 1-2 tbsp of oil
+1. Use Max 1-2 tbsp of Oil

-2. Chop finely
+2. Chop Finely

 Most Indian dishes uses finely chopped onions, garlic, ginger, green chilies, and other veggies.
 Unless specifically asked, refrain from chopping large pieces.
 Fine pieces cook easily.
 There are several youtube videos that will help you with the chopping techniques.
 You can take a cue from this video.

 As we mentioned earlier, Indian cooking is all about the right proportion of spices.
 So, keep the spices ready.
-I suggest not to rely on the readymade curry mixes.
+I suggest not relying on readymade curry mixes.
 They have a very common taste.
 The better alternative is to keep the dry whole spices and ground them as needed.
 Also, you can combine them for different dishes.
 Some of the basic spices that will be helpful for most dishes are: